Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Create personalized fabric bowl covers and tote your side dishes to potlucks and barbecues in style!
-Make your own customized bowl cover with this easy and quick reusable bowl covers tutorial!
+Make your own customized DIY bowl covers with this easy and quick sewing tutorial!

-Reusable bowl covers that are made with fabric are less wasteful than plastic wrap to cover leftovers.
-Make your own customizable fabric bowl covers with my bowl cover pattern!
+Reusable fabric bowl covers are less wasteful than plastic wrap to cover leftovers.
+Make your own customizable bowl covers with my simple tutorial!
 This way the bugs outside won’t be flocking to your food but the people will!

 Other scraps projects you might like: